1000 Books Before Kindergarten

 Resources on world history all the way back to 600 BCE

 Adventures with Books is an enrichment program geared towards homeschooled children (grades K-8) run by local moms.
-Sessions will meet on Zoom at 11am and be recorded for those who cannot attend live.
-For more information and to sign up, CLICK THIS TEXT.
+For information and to sign up, send an email to email@example.com.

 STEM in 30